Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Asymptotic Results

-\citet{cardot2007clt} demonstrated that $t_n$ is of the same order as $k_n$ under Assumption \ref{ass: convexity of the function of eigenvalues}(i). $t_n$ depends on the eigenvalues of $\D$, which is typically unknown.
-To address this, we propose an adaptive version of Theorem \ref{thm: CLT}, where $\lambda_j$ is replaced by its counterpart $\widehat{\lambda}_j$.
-The following corollary introduce a random normalization term that is data-driven.
+Although $t_n$ is of the same order as $k_n$ under Assumption~\ref{ass: convexity of the function of eigenvalues}~\citep{cardot2007clt}, the normalization term $t_n$ is typically unknown in practice because it depends on the eigenvalues of the autocovariance operator $\D$.
+Hence, $t_n$ cannot be computed directly and must be approximated using estimated eigenvalues.
+To address this, we develop an adaptive version of Theorem~\ref{thm: CLT} in which each $\lambda_j$ is replaced by its empirical estimator $\hat{\lambda}_j$.
+The following corollary introduces a data-driven random normalization term that accounts for this substitution.